The Ultimate Guide to Updating Fox Body Mustang Suspension

 Shocks and Coil Overs

-One of the first places you should look at when upgrading the suspension is the shocks, struts, and coil-overs on the car.
-Updating this single item will significantly improve the ride and performance of the car.
+One of the first places you should look at when upgrading Fox Body Mustang suspension is the shocks, struts, and coil-overs on the car.
+Updating this single item will significantly improve the car's ride and performance.

 Caster Camber Plates

 When you’re driving your Fox Body Mustang aggressively, you’ll start to wear out parts.
-One great upgrade while you’re upgrading your struts to coil-overs is a set of QA1 Caster Camber Plates.
+One great upgrade while you’re updating your struts to coil-overs is a set of QA1 Caster Camber Plates.

 A quick upgrade that can make a huge impact is to replace the sway bars.
 Our tubular sway bars increase performance handling, which boils down to keeping your tires planted on the road.

 Oftentimes, factory sway bars aren’t up to par with modern and aggressive driving.
-When you install stickier and wider tires, factory sway bars will have a hard time handling the extra loads created.
-QA1’s sway bars have carefully selected bar sizes that are optimized for the Fox Body platform.
-The fronts are a beefy 1 ¼” diameter with a 1” rear bar that provides a positive, balanced feel to the car in the corners.
+When you install stickier and wider tires, factory sway bars will have a hard time handling the extra loads.
+QA1’s sway bars have carefully selected bar sizes that are optimized for the Fox Body Mustang platform.
+The fronts are a beefy 1 ¼” diameter.
+A 1” rear bar provides a positive, balanced feel in the corners.

-The next major upgrade to improve the handling of your Fox Body is to look at control arms.
+The next major upgrade to improve the handling of your Foxbody Mustang is to look at control arms.
 Factory control arms have rubber bushings that don’t handle the extra stresses on them and deflect.
 The arms themselves are heavy and made of weak stamped steel.

 The perfect complement to your new front control arms is to upgrade the rear trailing arms.
 The factory arms and bushings can bind and flex, which leads to unpredictable cornering or launching.